gunavy/site-www-cn/src_zh_CN/_guides/language/language-tour.md

 In the following example, the constructor for the Employee class calls the named constructor for its superclass, Person.
-Click the run button ( {% img 'red-run.png' %} ) to execute the code.
+Click the run button {% asset red-run.png alt="" %} to execute the code.

 {% comment %}
 https://gist.github.com/Sfshaza/e57aa06401e6618d4eb8